malston/vim-cheatsheet/README.md

 cb       # change (replace) to the start of the previous word c$       # change (replace) to the end of the line
 C        # same as c$
-s        # delete character and substitute text
+caw      # change a word (leading or trailing white space is included) s        # delete character and substitute text
 S        # delete line and substitute text (same as cc) xp       # transpose two letters (delete and paste)